ABOUT

 I was a new sophomore at Booker T. Washington HSPVA, navigating my place among so many talented dancers and artists.
 I struggled with feeling overlooked and wanting to prove myself among my peers.
-I felt, as a Black girl, I had to work twice as hard to be cast in pieces or to be placed in the same technique levels as my peers.
-I felt that my other Black female friends and I were responsible for representing all Black dancers and the implicit biases placed upon me restricted me from fully being seen and valued in the space.
-Although this wasn’t an issue unique to Booker T., being immersed in an expansive dance community woke me up to the problems that plague dance and prevent black and brown dancers like myself from succeeding.
+As a Black girl, I felt I had to work twice as hard to be cast in pieces or placed in the same technique levels as my peers.

-Looking forward, Turning Tables will continue to make space for Black and Brown dancers, equipping them with the tools, opportunities, and resources to succeed.
-Through choreographic opportunities, enrichment workshops, mentorship programs, and scholarships Turning Tables aims to fulfill our mission.
+Looking ahead, I hope to continue making space for Black and Brown dancers through Turning Tables, equipping them with the tools, opportunities, and resources to succeed.
+Through choreographic opportunities, workshops, mentorship programs, and scholarships, Turning Tables aims to further its commitment to supporting artists and addressing inequities within the dance world.

 What We Do